 What I’m kind of doing quietly behind the scenes is developing a service that we can deliver to people to take a prospective coach from zero to coach within four weeks.

-For the last several months, Josh has been working dozens of extra hours to film video, write instructions, build templates–all of the things a busy owner needs to create a First-Degree Coach in four weeks or less.
-From there, the new First-Degree Coach is insurable; eligible for health benefits from the gym; and able to take new OnRamp clients off the owner’s plate.
-The gym owner can then move another rung up the value ladder and focus more on marketing, sales, or family time.
+For the last several months, Josh has been working dozens of extra hours to film video, write instructions, and build templates—all of the things a busy owner needs to create a First-Degree Coach in four weeks or less.
+From there, the new First-Degree Coach is insurable, eligible for health benefits from the gym and able to take new On-Ramp clients off the owner’s plate.
+The gym owner can then move another rung up the value ladder and focus more on marketing, sales or family time.

 To create more time, most gym owners try to replace themselves with a perfect, expert coach.
 But what they really need is an amazing personality who can follow a template, buy them a few hours for higher-value work, and then slowly develop as a coach, one degree at a time.